Town & Country Pest Control

 DBA of JAMES D CANADY

-Town & Country Pest Control maintains a strong 4.9-star rating on Google based on 79 customer reviews, placing them among the highest-rated pest control providers in the Tyler area.
+Town & Country Pest Control maintains a strong 4.9-star rating based on 70+ customer reviews, placing them among the highest-rated pest control providers in the Tyler area.

 Also listed on Google as